Clandestine HUMINT operational techniques: Moving new agents into illegal residencies

 Suvorov explained that new agents were separated from official Soviet institutions only after the agent has compromised himself by giving Soviet Intelligence a significant quantity of secret material; making it impossible for the agent to go to the police.
 The separated agent then occupies one of three guises: the separated acting agent, the agent group and the agent residency.

 Separated acting agent

 Greatest resources are devoted to these agents; which provide the most important material.
 Once the central headquarters assesses the materials as sufficiently valuable, the doctrine is to temporarily stop obtaining new material from the agent and improve their security as well as their knowledge of espionage tradecraft.
 This training is preferably done in a third country, from which the agent might or might not be moved to the Soviet Union.
 Typical cover for an agent absence would be taking a vacation or holiday.

-Thence he will go back to his own country, but as an independently acting agent.
-He will be run exclusively by the Centre, in concrete terms the head of a section, even, in special cases, the head of a directorate and in extreme cases the deputy head of the GRU or the head himself.
-The running of such an agent is thus carried out exactly as the running of illegals is.